Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 This allows the bot to respond indicating the existence of a specific help topic even if the user can't use it.

 ..
-Note:: This setting on it's own does not fully prevent command enumeration.
+Note:: This setting on its own does not fully prevent command enumeration.

 Defaults to False.